Sharing Folders or Gallery files

 - You can place documents containing shared files into a subfolder named something like "shared files" or you could make multiple subfolders for documents containign different types of files (e.g., "Images" , "Sequences", "Safety Sheets" etc.)

-- You can share the same set of files (embeded in a document) with different LabGroups or individuals, without creating unnecessary duplicates.
+- You can share the same set of files (embedded in a document) with different LabGroups or individuals, without creating unnecessary duplicates.

 - You have more flexibility to describe the same files differently in different documents so that their signifigance is clear to whoever you share the document with.

-Using links in document to organise and trace data
+Using links to folders in a document to organize and trace data

-This can be especially useful in a notebook, where you generally want to tell a succinct narrative story that is not made hard to follow by inserting large blocks of verbose data.
-By referring to related data using links to Gallery files, documents, folders and other notebooks, you can keep your story easy to follow for your readers, but still make it easy for your audience to locate related data.
+If other users you have shared a document with have appropriate permissions, they'll be able to access the linked content.
+This could be useful if you want to let users easily access relevant materials outside the current document.
+You can describe the links and explain why you are sharing them.
+This can be especially useful in a notebook, where you generally want to tell a succinct narrative story without inserting large blocks of verbose data.
+By referring to related data using links, you can keep your story concise and easy to follow for your readers, but still allow your audience to locate raw data or related resources that enhance the description of your experiments.